Liverpool Bay, North Wales

 Twenty five 3.6MW wind turbines have been installed at the 90MW Burbo Offshore Wind Farm in Liverpool Bay, Wales.

-Siemens supplied, installed and maintains the wind turbines, and also provided electrical connection to the grid under an electrical systems contract worth €1.2bn ($1.45bn).
+Siemens supplied, installed and maintains the wind turbines.
+It also provided electrical connection to the grid under an electrical systems contract worth €1.2bn ($1.45bn).

 Fugro Seacore was selected to design, construct and install the 90m-high steel lattice mast and the monopile foundations.
 LDD, an offshore drilling and marine construction contractor, provided drilling services to secure the installation of the steel monopile foundations.